manuel-woelker/hyperlit/docs/src/00-introduction.md

 The guiding values of hyperlit are:

 1. User-friendliness: Tools should be a joy to use
 2. Productivity: Documentation should make us more productive, not be a chore
 3. Simplicity: Prefer simple tools over complex ones

 ## Observations and conclusions from my personal documentation experience

 1. Documentation *requires* a great search mechanism to be useful

    If your documentation search is great, it does not matter where you put it: flat search beats deeply nested hierarchies
 2. The easier it is to write documentation, the more likely it is going to be done
 3. The more obvious existing documentation is, the more likely it is going to be kept in sync with the code
 4. Rather than putting documentation in its own cupboard, let's put it *in* the code

-§{include}
+§{@include}